electronobserver/website/src/posts/2025/first/first.md

 My obsession with Dieter Rams and European modernism at the time of writing pushed me toward a more minimalistic style choice (maybe it's the same affliction that causes academics to be attracted to pure HTML sites — I'm not quite sure).
 The [Tiny Brutalist CSS framework by pruger](https://github.com/pruger/tiny-brutalism-css?tab=readme-ov-file) provided a component library that was a perfect fit for my needs.

-The website logo is designed by SCJREAL for my own personal makerI designed the favicon myself, it's supposed to be a dispersive prism which is something that I've always thought looked pretty cool.
+While this website is mainly barebones, I did try to squeeze in a few pieces of artwork for more flavor.
+The logo is designed by SCJREAL, it represents the logo for my own personal maker pseudonym "PhaseFive Electronics".
+They did a fantastic job with the design and branding and I'm very happy with how it turned out!
+I designed the favicon myself, it's supposed to be a dispersive prism which is something that I've always thought looked pretty cool.
+I also intend to incorporate a lot of custom art pieces here in the form of easter eggs, so be on the lookout for that.

 ## Alright, What's All This Then?